bgamari/ghc-wiki-import/status/october06.md

 - Andy Gill implemented the **Haskell Program Coverage** option (**-fhpc**) for GHC, which succesfully bootstrapped GHC.
 It turns out that the GHC testsuite gives remarkably good coverage over GHC already.

-We also work on the following features that isn't yet in GHC HEAD but finally should go there and then become a part of GHC 6.8:
+We are now working on lots of new stuff that isn't yet in GHC HEAD, but will end up there if all goes well, and then become a part of GHC 6.8:

 - Roman Leshchinskiy has been hard at work developing libraries that support **data-parallel computation** in GHC.
 It's not quite ready for public consumption, but you can peek at what is going on by looking at the Haskell Wiki: [